 Once your strategy is in place, utilize everything in your marketing tool box to get the message out there ASAP.
 Social media will be your best friend over the holidays for promotion and to gain ideas, identify needs that aren’t currently being met, provide customer service, etc.

-Have you started your eCommerce holiday marketing yet?
+???
+Have you started your ecommerce holiday marketing yet?
 How do you introduce early Christmas campaigns?
-Please share your comments below.
+Join us in our Facebook group to discuss!

 ✔ You may also be interested in reading: